 - Chew on sugar free candy and mints.

-- Take up exercising, like walking after lunch and dinner.
+- Start exercising, like walking after a meal.

 - Drink lots of water and juices.